needle-mirror/com.unity.polyspatial.visionos/Documentation~/VolumeCamera.md

 | **Output Dimensions**                | For **Bounded** volumes, determines the size of the displayed volume in meters.
 For example, if you set the output dimensions to 3x3x3, the Volume Window opened in the app is a cube measuring 3 meters on each side.
 The content within the volume camera's bounding box is scaled to fill the Volume Window(Ignored for **Unbounded** volumes). |

 > [!NOTE]
 > The visionOS operating system is free to set the volume window dimensions as it sees fit.
-The actual window dimensions are reported in the [OnWindowOpened event](#volume-camera-events).
+The actual window dimensions are reported in [OnWindowEvent](#volume-camera-events) when `WindowEvent` is Opened.

 Create volume camera configuration assets using the **Create** menu: **Assets &gt; Create &gt; PolySpatial &gt; Volume Camera Window Configuration**.
 You must store these assets within a folder named `Resources` and they must exist when you start the build -- they cannot be added as a build process or post-process.
 Refer to [Special Folder names](xref:SpecialFolders) for more information about `Resources` folders in Unity.
 All volume camera configuration assets that you intend to use must be included in the build.
 You cannot create them dynamically at runtime.